Christmas Card Photoshop Tutorial Assets

 Set the foreground color #596d79 and with the Paint Bucket Tool fill the selections.

+Add Surface Blur with the settings: Radius 10 pixels and Threshold 30 pixels.
 Now with the Burn and Dodge Tools accentuate the light and shadow areas.

-Step 6 - Winter Sky with Full Moon
+Winter Night Sky with Moon in Photoshop

 With the Eraser Tool carefully erase the left and bottom area of the light that exceeds the window.
 You should now have something like that:

-Step 8 - Add a Little Christmas Tree
+Add a Christmas Tree

-Crop carefully the big tree from the left, in fact only the top part.
+To complete the winter scenery I will add a little Christmas tree in the background.
+Copy this Christmas Tree With Snow stock image.
+Cutout the big tree from the left(in fact only the top part).
 Resize the image to 35% and adjust the Hue/Saturation balance as shown:

-Another thing!
-Work with Burn and Dodge Tools to blend in the tree better and to
+Work with the Burn and Dodge Tools to blend in the tree better and to add shadow and light.

 Add Drop Shadow, Inner Shadow and Inner Glow as shown in the images below:

-Copy and crop the image, then resize it to 40%.
+I want to add a nice street sign so for that I will use this Wood Garden Signs stock image.
+Copy and cut the image, then resize it to 40%.
 Now hide the text with the Smudge Tool.
 Use a lower size brush to obtain a realistic result.

 You can see that the photo is too exposed and was taken on a bright summer day.
 For that I will create a new layer and I will paint over the sign using the color #412d2b.
 Change the blending mode of this layer to Hard Light 100%.
 Now merge the two layers and you will notice the difference.